ewwhash/Cyan/README.md

 * print(...) -- Very basic print.

 ## Internet boot
-This function loads the specified file by URL and executes it.
+This function downloads the specified file by URL and executes it.

 ## Rename/Format
 This functions renames/formats the selected file system.